varegab/get_stats/README.txt

 1.8G file with 38500000 lines:
-I had to interrupt it, it kept running even after 78 minutes
+I had to interrupt it, it kept running even after 78 minutes, and it rendererd my computer unusable Read 1.8G into a dict is not a good approach by any means.
 TODO: Refactor the code to incerase performance.
 -------------
 ls -lh test-log4.txt